PauLopNun/PauLopNun/README.md

 ## ✨ Fun Facts

-- 📚 I'm always reading dev blogs and experimenting with new tools
+- 📚 I'm always reading dev blogs and experimenting with new tools.
-- 🚀 My dream is to build platforms that help people learn and grow
+- 🚀 My dream is to create apps that are meaningful, useful, and actually help people by solving real-life problems.